 - They must have earned and maintain a minimum cumulative and science GPA of 3.5 at Rutgers.

 - They must have completed at least two semesters of General Biology with lab, two semesters of General Chemistry with lab, two semesters of Organic Chemistry (lab may be taken in the junior year), one semester of college-level Mathematics, and one semester of English.

-- If AP or transfer credit was granted for General Biology, two other upper-level biology courses must be taken at Rutgers University.
+- If AP or transfer credit was granted for General Biology, two other approved biology courses (200-level courses or higher) must be taken at Rutgers University.

 - Matriculation into the medical school will require accepted BA/MD students to complete the MCAT exam by the end of May of their third year at Rutgers.
 The MCAT will be required to be in the competitive range of other accepted NJMS students.

 For more information about the program, please visit the Rutgers School of Arts and Sciences Health Professions Office website at hpo.rutgers.edu.